Sparse online variational Bayesian regression: Numerical Results

-Typically $p_0$ will be large, for example $p_0=256, 512$ or even larger, which precludes $\cO(p^2)$ calculations.
-In terms of computation, when $n$ is small, then $X^T$ can be computed explicitly with $n$ FFTs, which allows explicit computation of $K := C_0 X^T (X C_0 X^T + \gamma^2 I_n)^{-1}$ for small enough $n$.
-This allows computation of \eqref{eq:monolith}.
-In order to compute diagonal of $C_n$ in \eqref{eq:monolithC} we observe that the second term can be written as $(K \circ (C_0 X^T)) {\bf 1}_n$, where $\circ$ denotes the element-wise product of two matrices.
-We conduct several experiments.
+We now conduct several experiments on images.
 First we consider a toy model with $n=\tilde{p}=p_0^2$ and $p_0=28$, with strong blurring and small noise.
-With a large $\lambda$ we obtain very impressive reconstructions (see Figure \ref{fig:VBL}).
+With a large $\lambda$ we obtain very impressive reconstructions (see \cref{fig:VBL}).
 It is notable that the uncertainty is significantly underestimated, although relatively correct (in the sense that it is large and small where the error is).
 This is due to the fact that $\lambda$ has been chosen too large, which, on the other hand, provides the impressive reconstruction of the edges.
 Notice here the top right-hand plot which shows the (relative $L^2$) error as a function of iteration -- its minimum may yield a much smaller error in comparison to the value at convergence, in particular for the MAP estimator (TV-EM).
 The plot also shows the data misfit, where we can observe the classical ``L-curve'' and see that an appropriate stopping criterion can be derived from convergence of the misfit (in the more realistic scenario where we do not know the error).

 Now we will move to a higher dimensional example, with $p_0=256$.
 Observe that the case $n=\tilde p$ cannot be handled directly, which provides a testing ground for our sequential method.
 However, it will be useful to have a ground truth, which is possible for appropriate choices of parameters.
-The calculation is provided in appendix \ref{app:fouriertrunc}.
-The first set of experiments in Figure \ref{fig:VBL} shows the reconstruction corresponding to full osbervations, and illustrates that VBL is capable of achieving edge sparsity as well as UQ.
+The calculation is provided in \cref{app:fouriertrunc}.
+The first set of experiments in \cref{fig:VBL2} shows the reconstruction corresponding to full osbervations, and illustrates that VBL is capable of achieving edge sparsity as well as UQ.